-California Senate session relocated due to ‘credible threat’
+Threat forces California lawmakers to cancel, work elsewhere

 SACRAMENTO, Calif.
-(AP) — A “credible threat” forced California senators out of the Capitol and into a new location for their Thursday session, officials said.
+(AP) — A “credible threat” forced California’s Assembly to cancel their Thursday session while senators evacuated to work in a new location, officials said.

 State senators and their staff members were notified about the threat involving the building in an email from Senate Secretary Erika Contreras.